 Direct sourcing doesn’t happen overnight!

 It's important to note that curating talent and building a direct sourcing program will not happen overnight - these talent pools are often comprised of very niche workers, yet they will bring future value to the organization.
-To get direct sourcing right, spending the time to build and maintain candidate relationships is key.
+When taking steps to launch an effecting sourcing program, spending the time to build and maintain candidate relationships is key.

 For more information on Direct Sourcing and how a program can help save your organization on time and costs, check out our free white paper: How to Optimize Costs with Directly Sourced Contractors.